 What Are Non-Durable Goods?

-Non-durable goods are goods that consumers purchase for a limited amount of time.
+Non-durable goods are goods that consumers purchase for a limited amount of time as opposed to durable goods.
 Consumable goods are non-durable goods typically used or consumed within three years.
 Because non-durable goods are mass-produced, they may be of any sort.

 So, what companies are in the consumer non-durables field?
 Well, to be honest, there are many.